 Finally, I would like to suggest that much of the money which is generated by the Montana program goes back into the Montana program.
 Of course, the local employee salaries, rents, utilities, equipment, books, and supplies are purchased in Montana.
 Additionally, there is overhead which costs Walla Walla College, i.e., Library, which is contributed to the Montana program.
 MSW programs are expensive, as are most professional programs.

 NUMBER AND QUALITY OF FACULTY

 The Walla Walla College School of Social Work has twenty-three salaried faculty, six of whom live in Montana and teach on the Montana campus.
 These Montana employees understand the uniqueness of the state’s social services system and the needs of the diverse populations they serve.
 Faculty from the main campus program also regularly teach in the Missoula program.
 Contrary to the assumption in the Montana proposal that we have primarily master’s level faculty teaching in the Montana Program, we have a total of eight doctoral level faculty who regularly teach in Missoula, covering the majority of the classes.
 In addition, we have a Ph.D. field practicum coordinator who is assisted by a full-time field practicum supervisor based in Montana.
 We also employ a select set of adjunct faculty from Montana, most of whom have doctorates and years of teaching experience.
-This is a positive aspect for the program, as it allows currently practising social workers to bring their knowledge and current practice skills to their teaching, giving them more credibility in the eyes of the students.
+This is a positive aspect for the program, as it allows currently practicing social workers to bring their knowledge and current practice skills to their teaching, giving them more credibility in the eyes of the students.